Skip to main content

 • Can read specific portions of files by specifying line ranges

-• Extracts readable text from PDF and DOCX files
+• Extracts readable text from PDF, DOCX, XLSX, and IPYNB files

-• Image support: Displays images in multiple formats (PNG, JPG, JPEG, GIF, WebP, SVG, BMP, ICO, TIFF)
+• Image support: Displays images in multiple formats (PNG, JPG, JPEG, GIF, WebP, SVG, BMP, ICO, TIFF/TIF, AVIF)

 • Automatically truncates large text files when no line range is specified, showing the beginning of the file